vbrilon/Live-tracks-guide/docs/automation-bulk-import.md

 # Automation: Bulk Import MP3 Song Folders → Ableton Scenes

+Summary: Convert per‑song MP3 folders into standardized 48k/24‑bit stems and import them rapidly into Ableton as one Scene per song.

 Goal: You have ~30 songs in `~/Dropbox/Song_Tracks/<SongName>/*.mp3`, one file per instrument plus a click track (all aligned).
 This automation builds standard 48k/24‑bit WAV stems (Click, Cues, Tracks A–D) for each song, then imports them into a single Ableton set (one Scene per song).

 Outcome